-Your guide to getting all-important senior CRM buy-in.
+Your 10-step guide to CRM implementation

 1. Set your core business outcomes

-2. Drill down into the necessary changes
+2. Assess the required changes

-3. Understand the market in more detail
+3. Understand the market context

 4. Map out the commercial benefits